 Chances are you’ve probably come across some articles that promised you to reveal the holy grail of blogging.
 But things like “post constantly”, “be social” and so on are super obvious.
-While those kinds of generic articles come in hand to the newbies, those who have dealt with blogging for a while want more.
+While that kind of generic articles come in hand to the newbies, those who have dealt with blogging for a while want more.
 No offence, but no one is going to sell their secret of growing their blog/business.
 At least not for free.

 Anyway, I’m not going to promise you the earth and moon about blogging tips.
 I usually don’t write about blogging related topics because there are a lot of other bloggers out there who are doing it very well.
 But I noticed that no one talks (too much) about some other “tips” to help you manage/grow your blog.
 So here are my favourite blogging hacks I discovered throughout time.